slott56/Caravel-Transit/doc/source/design/route_details.rst

     \end{vmatrix}

 The sequence of stops is shown horizontally from :math:`0 \leq x < s`.
-The various days, :math:`y \in \{ w_0, w_1, w_2, \dotsc, w_6\}`, are shown vertically.
+The various days, :math:`0 \leq y < d`, are shown vertically.

 There may also be duplicates.
 These are trivial to detect and exclude, so we won't discuss them further.

-This can be handled by an algorithm which clusters the visit times.
+This can be handled by an algorithm which clusters the arrival times.
-This algorithm will allow for missing or duplicate visit reports.
+This algorithm will allow for missing reports of arrival times.

 The goal is to minimize the deviations in the clusters of arrival times.